ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ### S2 - Stellarium Desktop has greyed out ASCOM option
 * One Beta Tester encountered problems connecting Stellarium Desktop v24.3 for Windows via ASCOM.
-* Symptom: When trying to add a telescope in Stellarium's telescope plugin, the option to select an ASCOM device is greyed out.
+* Symptom: When trying to add a telescope in Stellarium's telescope plugin, selecting an ASCOM device is greyed out.
 * Solution: Uninstall V24.3, restart your desktop, install V24.2 (available by searching on the download page).
-Check periodically for an update to Stellarium
+Check periodically for an update to Stellarium.

 ### S3 - Stellarium Desktop freezes with Remote Desktop
 * Check fps settings.
 Stellarium's default is a crazy 10000 fps.
 We suggest reducing the default settings in the following file `C:\Users\Nina\AppData\Roaming\Stellarium\config.ini`, where Nina is replaced with your User name.